 As a Foothill student, you have access to free tutoring in the Tutorial Center during day and evening hours.
 Visit the center in Room 5999 for assistance in a variety of subject areas.
-The Tutorial Center is home to drop-in tutoring, appointment tutoring, EOPS tutoring and ESL Pronunciation Clinic.
-For hours, directions, online tutor schedules or more information, call (650) 949-7444 or access www.foothill.edu/tutor.
+The Tutorial Center is home to drop-in tutoring, appointment tutoring and EOPS tutoring.
+For hours, directions, tutor schedules or more information, call (650) 949-7444 or access www.foothill.edu/tutor.